1jour1vin

 Wine rated (2023 guide) 94/100

-A complex, beautifully balanced Châteauneuf for this difficult vintage, with a broad spectrum of fruit aromas from ripe cherry to wild blackberry, but also wild herbs and summer flowers.
-It is barely full-bodied, thanks to its mineral freshness and crisp tannins.
-Cuvée composed of 80% Grenache, 10% Mourvèdre, 5% Syrah and 5% Vacarese.
-Made from Demeter-certified biodynamically grown grapes.
-For drinking or cellaring.
+A complex and beautifully balanced Châteauneuf for this difficult vintage, with a wide spectrum of fruit aromas ranging from ripe cherry to wild blackberry, as well as wild herbs and summer flowers.
+It is barely full-bodied thanks to its mineral freshness and crisp tannins.
+A blend of 80% Grenache, 10% Mourvèdre, 5% Syrah, and 5% Vacarese.
+Made from biodynamically grown grapes certified by Demeter.
+Enjoy now or cellar.

 Jeb Dunnuck